augustss/verse-semantics/Book/docs/00_overview.md

 ```

 **Mixed Styles:**
-You can even mix styles when it makes sense.
-The colon-based indented form is particularly useful for the condition while keeping the branches inline:
+You can even mix styles when it makes sense:

 <!--NoCompile-->
 ```verse